More about me

 My next hop was east to Hertford’s sister college, Clare, at Cambridge University where I completed a PhD in protein folding and design.
 After I was awarded my PhD, I moved back west and worked for three years at Oxford University as an academic researcher before working in industry.
 Some of the projects I worked on include developing nanocoatings for Motorola and Samsung and testing antibody-based medicines for Amgen, Roche, Stanford University and Novartis.

-Somewhere in between playing sports and finishing my PhD, I also found time to tutor Cambridge students in Biophysical and Biological Chemistry and work as an examiner for the BMAT exam with Cambridge Assessment.
+In between playing sports and finishing my PhD, I found time to tutor Cambridge students in Biophysical and Biological Chemistry and work as an examiner for the BMAT exam with Cambridge Assessment.
+I greatly enjoyed tutoring my students at Cambridge and always said it would be something I would do again if I had the opportunity.
+I now have a young family in Banbury and I work full-time as a private tutor.

 To contact me, please email me with your request details and I will reply even if I am fully-booked.